Biden Leaves Students from American University of Afghanistan Behind

 American University President Ian Bickford also described the desperate plight the students are facing to the Times.
 “The scholar pilgrims who were turned away today while seeking safe passage to a better future need the help of the U.S. government who gave them the hope they must not lose,” Bickford said.

-Tension was added when the group of evacuees were alarmed when they learned the U.S. military “shared a list of names and passport information of hundreds of students and their families with the Taliban guarding the airport checkpoints, the university president said”
+Tension was added when the group of evacuees were alarmed when they learned the U.S. military “shared a list of names and passport information of hundreds of students and their families with the Taliban guarding the airport checkpoints, the university president said.”

 “They told us: we have given your names to the Taliban,” said student Hosay, 24, who was turned away on the bus Sunday.
 “We are all terrified, there is no evacuation, there is no getting out.”